Mathematics education in the United Kingdom: 1960s

 The Joint Mathematical Council was formed in 1963 to improve the teaching of mathematics in UK schools.
-The Ministry of Education had been created in 1944, which became the Department of Education and Science in 1964.
+The Ministry of Education had been created in 1944, which then became the Department of Education and Science in 1964.
 The Schools Council was formed in 1964, which regulated the syllabus of exams in the UK, and existed until 1984.
-The exam body Mathematics in Education and Industry in Trowbridge was formed in 1963, formed by the Mathematical Association; the first exam Additional Mathematics was first set in 1965.
+The exam body Mathematics in Education and Industry in Trowbridge was formed in 1963, formed by the Mathematical Association; and the first exam of Additional Mathematics was first set in 1965.
 The Institute of Mathematics and its Applications was formed in 1964, and is the UK's chartered body for mathematicians, being based in Essex.

 Before calculators, many calculations would be done by hand with slide rules and log tables.

-The Nuffield Mathematics Teaching Project started in September 1964, lasting until 1971, to look at primary education, under Edith Biggs, from the Schools Inspectorate.
-The Nuffield Foundation Primary Mathematics Project began, with the 'Mathematics for the Majority Project', for the years up to 16, for slow learners.
+The Nuffield Mathematics Teaching Project started in September 1964, which lasted until 1971, to look at primary education, under Edith Biggs, from the Schools Inspectorate.
+The Nuffield Foundation Primary Mathematics Project began, with the 'Mathematics for the Majority Project' was for people up to 16 years old and was for slow learners.

+The 1968 Dainton Report recommended that some sort of Maths education continued up to the age of 18.